zubairehman/flutter_boilerplate_project/README.md

 # Flutter boilerplate with usecases and test codes.

-this project foked from [Here](https://github.com/zubairehman/flutter-boilerplate-project)
+This project forked from [Here](https://github.com/zubairehman/flutter-boilerplate-project)

 Change list